Supporting Parents

 One of the key aspects of Gentle Learning Support is supporting parents.
 My students often have additional needs, which means the parents have sought support in many places before finding GLS.

-I too am that parent who was dealing with a multitude of health and education services and trying to communicate with agencies to get the right support for my child.
+I, too, am that parent who was dealing with a multitude of health and education services and trying to communicate with agencies to get the proper support for my child.

-Having been through that system, I am determined to help parents find the right support for their child.
+Having been through that system, I am determined to help parents find the proper support for their child.

 This support can come in many forms and is not limited to the list below: